one-among-us/data/people/hakureico/page.en.md

 ## Description

-Hanasaka was a trans girl, who was lively and lovely.
+Hanasaka was a trans girl who was lively and lovely.
-She studied in School of Mathematics, Liaoning Normal University.
+She studied in School of Mathematics at Liaoning Normal University.

-She was proficient in mathematics, and she enjoyed learning computer science.
+She was proficient in mathematics and enjoyed learning computer science.

 She was also a traffic-fan.
-She had interests on city bus, rail transit and national railways.
+She was interested in city buses, rail transit and national railways.
-Occasionally, she took a plane and looked at the blue sky outside the porthole.
+Occasionally, she took flights and looked at the blue sky outside the porthole.

-Although those were always solo trips.
+Although these were always solo trips.

 <PhotoScroll photos={[
     '${path}/photos/photo1.png',